OlgaCarvalho/first_personal_website/_posts/2021-10-12-concepts-you-need-to-know-when-starting-a-SOC-job.md

 ---
 layout: post
+title: "Concepts you need to known when starting on a SOC"
+date: 2021-10-12
 ---
-# Concepts you need to known when starting on a SOC

 Recently I have started a job in a SOC (Security Operations Center) for the first time.